• Skip to primary navigation

 Storing Leftovers

-TIP: you should totally be making your own black beans.
-I use this slow cooker recipe, so they are made in a cinch, and they cost a fraction of the store-bought versions loaded with salt and other unnecessary ingredients.
+TIP: you should definitely try making black beans at home.
+I use this slow cooker recipe, so they are made in a cinch, and they cost a fraction of the store-bought versions loaded with salt and sometimes other unnecessary ingredients.

 Need More Easy Dinner Ideas?